Viraj Mendis

-While in Sri Lanka, Mendis married his partner Karen Roberts, and has thus been able to return to the UK several times.
-In 2010 he was refused permission to enter for the funeral service of John Methuen.
+While in Sri Lanka, Mendis married his partner Karen Roberts.
+He was able to return to the UK several times.
+However, in 2010 he was refused permission to enter for the funeral service of John Methuen.

 In 2018 Mendis' organisation concluded a successful campaign to defend 13 activists, 12 of them Tamil, against charges of "fraud, false documentation, money laundering and extortion".
 In June of that year, the 13 were found not guilty by the Swiss Federal Criminal Court.
 The Sri Lankan Government subsequently listed him as a terrorist.

+He died in a German hospital on 16 August 2024.

+Popular culture

+Mendis’ story is the subject of a six-part podcast series titled Sanctuary on BBC Sounds.

+The podcast is part of the BBC’s In Detail series, which revisits significant real-life events and personal stories.
+It provides a platform for first-hand testimony and explores the wider social, political and human context surrounding Mendis’ decision to seek sanctuary.